 Roads and Highways is a multi-LRM LRS.
 The network model supports mashing up event data from different linear referencing methods.
 It also supports translating event data from one linear referencing method to another.

 Platform for reporting

 Roads and Highways spatially enables event data from non-GIS systems and integrates it through the LRS.
 Roads and Highways, in concert with the ArcGIS platform, can be used to generate a variety of reports as well as produce data products and maps that support safety analysis, traffic congestion analysis, infrastructure maintenance planning, and so on.
 These reports and data products can provide government and public entities transparency into many facets of highway-based data, such as highway assets, incidents, and roadway characteristics.

 Roads and Highways provides quality control checks for LRS networks and event data.
-In addition, Roads and Highways for Desktop includes ArcGIS Data Reviewer for Desktop, a feature set that extends the ArcGIS platform for checking data and managing data errors.
+In addition, Roads and Highways Desktop includes ArcGIS Data Reviewer Desktop, a feature set that extends the ArcGIS platform for checking data and managing data errors.

 For more information on ArcGIS Data Reviewer Desktop, see What is Data Reviewer?